lucasvoncorvin/ASC-ODE/docs/solving_ODEs.md

 \end{pmatrix}
 $$

+Finally if the ODE is not autonomous, i.e. f = f(t, y), it must be converted into an autonomous form.

 ## Right-Hand Side Function

-The right hand side $f(t, x)$ is represented as a derived class from the abstract NonlinearFunction base class.
+The right hand side $f(x)$ is represented as a derived class from the abstract NonlinearFunction base class.
 We have to implement the following member functions
 ```cpp
     class NonlinearFunction